jpillora/chisel/README.md

     access, in the form of <user:pass>.
 This is equivalent to creating an authfile with {"<user:pass>": [""]}.

+    --tls-cert-file, An optional file containing the default x509 Certificate for HTTPS.
+(CA cert, if any, concatenated after server cert).

+    --tls-key-file, An optional file containing the default x509 private key matching "--tls-cert-file".

     --proxy, Specifies another HTTP server to proxy requests to when chisel receives a normal HTTP request.
 Useful for hiding chisel in plain sight.